Matai Falls and Horseshoe Falls are two easily-accessible waterfalls stemming from the Matai Stream in The Catlins.

 Visiting Matai Falls in the Catlins is a worthwhile stop on any Catlins road trip.
 This waterfall actually caught me by surprise, having missed it on my research of the area and only spotting the waterfall sign spontaneously on the side of the road.

 I was double-surprised to find out that there is actually two waterfalls at this location; Matai Falls and Horseshoe Falls.
-These are two seperate levels of the same stream, but both worthy of a quick visit.
+These are two separate levels of the same stream, but both are worthy of a quick visit.

 Getting to Matai Falls